For meta-programming purposes I think there needs to be a way to get a BasicObject's binding.

 Sure.
 I think the most obvious usecase is with ERB.
 If I want to strictly control the available interface to an ERB template a subclass of BasicObject is an ideal way to do.
 But ERB's result method takes a binding.
 So that's one specific case I've come across, and I am certain there are others given that both BasicObject and binding are very useful devices in the context of meta-programming.

-#3 Updated by George Koehler almost 4 years ago
+#3 Updated by George Koehler about 4 years ago

 I can get a Binding from a BasicObject like so: